Kaos (drag queen): Career

 Kaos competed on season 3 of Canada's Drag Race.
 She was eliminated from the competition after placing in the bottom two of the season's second design challenge, and losing a lip sync against Jada Shada Hudson to the Thunderpuss remix of Tamia's "Stranger in My House" (2001).

 A writer for Screen Rant wrote, "Kaos fully embraces their name when it comes to their drag.
 They believe that more is more, and many of their looks are elaborate and have numerous elements to take in."
 Bernardo Sim included Kaos in Pride.com's 2023 list of the 20 best "trades" from the Drag Race franchise.

 Personal life

 Kaos is from Calgary.
 Kaos uses the pronouns she/her/they/them in drag, and he/him/they out of drag.
-They are of Métis descent.

 On July 23, 2024, Kaos and fellow Drag Race alumni Morphine Love Dion were involved in a car accident after their Uber crashed into the center divider wall on the Interstate 10 freeway in Jefferson Park, Los Angeles and a second vehicle collided with the car.
 Kaos and Dion were among the 10 injured from the crash, and one person was killed.